BND Hamburger Icon

 Walmart’s positive effects on local economies

-When a Walmart moves into a retail space, it serves as an anchor store that’s attractive to other businesses trying to choose the right business location.
-The store’s low prices attract consumers from nearby communities, and when consumers are in the area, they’re more likely to spend money at surrounding businesses.
-Companies flocking to a Walmart mall may draw business from people who might not otherwise be in that area.
+When a Walmart moves into a retail space, it serves as an anchor store that’s appealing to other businesses trying to choose the right business location.
+The store’s low prices attract consumers from nearby communities and when consumers are in the area, they’re more likely to spend money at surrounding businesses.
+Companies that set up shop near a Walmart may draw business from people who might not otherwise be in that area.

-Walmart is also beneficial to rural areas that otherwise might have trouble getting the food and household items they need.
-It’s convenient to access a wide variety of goods in one place, and customers don’t have to travel far to buy what they need, or order online and wait for shipments.
+As a result, Walmart can be especially beneficial to rural consumers who otherwise might have trouble getting the food and household items they need.
+It’s convenient to access a wide variety of goods in one place like Walmart and customers don’t have to travel far to buy what they need or order online and wait for shipments.

 Walmart’s negative effects on local economies